 This is important for any website as any website is vulnerable.
 A backup will help you recover from any unfortunate incident you may have.

-Keeping your WordPress site secure requires some efforts from you and your development team...but it is a safe website solution.
+Keeping your WordPress site secure requires some efforts from you and your development team ... but it is a safe website solution.
 ANY website and/or CMS (content management system) is vulnerable to hackers and spammers, not just WordPress.
-The important to maintain security is awareness and pro-activeness and you will have a wonderful WordPress experience!
+The important attitudes to maintain security are awareness and proactiveness -- only then will you have a wonderful WordPress experience!